GCBrito/PV-emulator/Single-diode model/README.txt

 *Usage instructions:*

 To use the emulator, begin by running "tracer_single_diode_emulator.m" to compute the five model parameters.
-Once obtained, these parameters must be manually inserted into main.cpp before uploading the firmware to the SPIN board
+Once obtained, these parameters must be manually inserted into main.cpp before uploading the firmware to the SPIN board.